Veterans

 For additional information, please visit: www.va.gov/Geriatrics.

-This program is funded through a grant from the Texas Veterans Commission Fund for Veterans’ Assistance, which supports organizations that serve veterans and their families.
-For more information, visit www.TVC.Texas.gov.
+This program is supported by a grant from the Texas Veterans Commission Fund for Veterans’ Assistance.
+The Fund for Veterans’ Assistance provides grants to organizations serving veterans and their families.
+For more information, visit www.tvc.texas.gov.

 The Housing for Texas Heroes (H4TXH) Program provides home modifications, repairs, and weatherization for veterans and surviving spouses.